jkZoidberg/DesertLogic/README.md

 Distributed under the Apache-2.0 license.
 See LICENSE for details.

 Acknowledgements
-Thanks to the providers of MODIS MOD13A3 NDVI (GEE), ACE2 DEM, TerraClimate, and to the open-source Python ecosystem (xarray/rioxarray/GDAL, etc.).
+Thanks to the providers of MODIS MOD13A3 NDVI (GEE), Altimeter Corrected Elevations, Version 2 (ACE2), TerraClimate, and to the open-source Python ecosystem (xarray/rioxarray/GDAL, etc.).
 This work forms part of the author’s MSc dissertation at the University of Leeds.